Cytokinetics (CYTK) Study result summary

 Study result summary

-ACACIA-HCM was a phase III, multi-center, randomized, double-blind, placebo-controlled trial evaluating aficamten in symptomatic non-obstructive HCM patients, with dose escalation based on echocardiography from 5 to 20 mg every 2 weeks.
+ACACIA-HCM was a phase III, multi-center, randomized, double-blind, placebo-controlled trial evaluating aficamten in symptomatic non-obstructive HCM patients, with dose escalation based on echocardiography from 5 to 20 mg every two weeks.

-516 participants outside Japan were randomized 1:1 to aficamten or placebo, stratified by atrial fibrillation and intracavitary obstruction; Japanese cohort continues in a blinded extension for local approval.
+516 participants outside Japan were randomized 1:1 to aficamten or placebo, with a Japanese cohort continuing separately for local approval and excluded from primary analysis.

 Efficacy results